KaushikNeelichetty/IoT-Based-Weather-Station-with-Raspberry-Pi/README.md

 # IOT Weather Station
 ## Abstract
 <p> The purpose of this Weather Station is to provide real time weather information to the user on demand.
 The weather station consists of Sensors capable of reading temperature, pressure, humidity, etc. These details are sent to a SQL Server that is hosted in a remote location.
 The android application then reads the data off the databse located in the server and presents it to the user.
-The existing system gets the data from satellites and sends it to the remote server from which the client side mobile application loads the data, this project takes the reading from the physical environment
+The existing system gets the data from satellites and sends it to the remote server from which the client side mobile application loads the data, this project takes the reading from the physical environment.</p>

 ## Components
 <ol>